SPHENIC: Topology-Aware Multi-View Clustering for Spatial Transcriptomics: Methods

-: To allocate the contributions of different modalities, we construct an attention-fusion layer that adaptively generates attention scores for each modality.
+\textbf{Adaptive Attention Aggregation.} To allocate the contributions of different modalities, we construct an attention-fusion layer that adaptively generates attention scores for each modality.
 Specifically, the attention score for each modality's EPE is computed as follows:

 where $\mathbf{W}_1$ and $\mathbf{W}_2$ denote learnable feature transformation matrices, respectively, and $\bm{b}_1$ is the bias vector.
-Accordingly, we assign attention weights $a_s$ to the spatial embedding, $a_x$ to the expression embedding, and $a_{co}$ to the spatial-expression co-embedding.
+Accordingly, we assign attention weights $a_{Em}$ to the EPE for modality $m \in \mathcal{M}$, attention weights $a_{n}$ to the GCN embedding for modality $n \in \mathcal{M}$, and $a_{co}$ to the spatial-expression co-embedding.
 We then aggregate the above embeddings using the computed attention weights to produce the final representations as follows: